Baked Lobster Mac and Cheese

 - Add pasta to boiling water and cook until al dente.
 Drain and rinse with cold water, set aside.

 - Melt 4 tbsp. butter in a large pot over medium heat.
-Add onion and garlic, cook until onions are softened.
-Add white wine and cook for an additional minute, reducing the wine by about half.
+Add onion and garlic, cook until onions are softened, stirring, about 5 minutes.
+Add white wine and cook for an additional 1-2 minutes, reducing the wine by about half.

 - Slowly add flour, whisking until it formed a thick paste (about 1 minute).